 The program prepares students for positions in higher education administration, student development, non-profit higher education associations, and government organizations.
 Today's higher education professionals are required to address both the needs of incoming traditionally aged students, as well as those of older students returning for a degree and special populations.
 The wide range of student backgrounds in the current complex context requires a holistic approach to college student development.

-This master's degree will prepare future higher education leaders who understand higher education in the digital age, student development, multicultural and diverse populations, program development, professionalism, and learning assessment.
+This master of arts degree in Higher Education and Student Development will prepare future higher education leaders who understand higher education in the digital age, student development, multicultural and diverse populations, program development, professionalism, and learning assessment.
 This multidisciplinary program offers both thesis and project capstone options and is full and part-time student friendly.
 Alumni hold positions in areas such as career development, academic advising, assessment, facilities management, admissions, and residence life.

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
 For specific information, see Application Requirements and Deadlines on the departmental website.